WebAssembly/binaryen/README.md

 That will emit `a.html`, `a.js`, and `a.asm.js`.
 That last file is the asm.js module, which you can pass into `asm2wasm`.

+ * Note: you can try `-O1` or higher, but you should probably use `--profiling` which keeps the code semi-readable (otherwise, you'll get minified names, etc., and that code path is untested).

 ## TODO

  * We should optimize the emitted WebAssembly, as you can see in the example above.